Last updated: March 2026

 —

-Mulch is not just a cosmetic addition to your garden; it is a vital component of a healthy landscape ecosystem.
-It helps retain soil moisture, suppress weeds, regulate soil temperature, and eventually breaks down to add nutrients to the soil.
-However, not all mulches are created equal.
+Mulch is vital for a healthy landscape ecosystem.
+It helps retain soil moisture, suppresses weeds, and regulates soil temperature.
 Choosing the right type depends on your budget, aesthetic preference, and the specific needs of your plants.

-Organic mulches are derived from natural materials.
-They are generally preferred by gardeners because they improve soil structure as they decompose.
+Organic mulches are derived from natural materials and are widely preferred because they improve soil structure as they naturally decompose.

 | Mulch Type | Best Uses | Pros | Cons |